spidernet-io/spiderpool/README.md

 * The administrator could specify customized routes.
 See [example](./docs/usage/route.md) for details

+* Node based IP pool, supporting underlay CNI running on bare metal [example] (./docs/usage/install/underlay/get-started-cloud.md), vmware virtual machine ([example] (./docs/usage/install/underlay/get-started-vmware.md), openstack virtual machine ([example] (./docs/usage/install/underlay/get-started-openstack.md), public cloud ([example] (./docs/usage/install/underlay/get-started-cloud.md)

+* easy generation of multi CR instances in a best practice manner, avoiding manual writing of CNI configuration errors.
+[Example] (./docs/usage/??)

 * By comparison with other open source projects in the community, outstanding performance for assigning and releasing Pod IPs is showcased in the [test report](docs/usage/performance.md) covering multiple scenarios of IPv4 and IPv6:

-  * Enable fast allocation and release of static IPs for large-scale creation, restart, and deletion of applications
+    1. Enable fast allocation and release of static IPs for large-scale creation, restart, and deletion of applications

-  * Enable applications to quickly obtain IP addresses for self-recovery after downtime or a cluster host reboot
+    2. Enable applications to quickly obtain IP addresses for self-recovery after downtime or a cluster host reboot

 * All above features can work in ipv4-only, ipv6-only, and dual-stack scenarios.
 See [example](./docs/usage/ipv6.md) for details.

-## Other features
+* To avoid operational errors and accidental issues resulting from concurrent administrative actions, Spiderpool is able to prevent IP leakage and conflicts in the work process.

 * [Metrics](./docs/concepts/metrics.md)

 * Support AMD64 and ARM64

-* To avoid operational errors and accidental issues resulting from concurrent administrative actions, Spiderpool is able to prevent IP leakage and conflicts in the work process.

 ## License